In this article, you will find information on:

 Is there a character limit for the “Notes” section?
 Can I copy and paste a URL?

 There is a 10,000-character limit.
 A URL may be copied and pasted, but it will not be a clickable hotlink.

-Is there a way to enter confidential notes on a coaching session?
+Is there a way to enter confidential notes during a coaching session?

-Today, there is a general notes field that is not specially protected.
-In the future, notes fields will be considered with varying levels of confidentiality.
+At this time, there is a general notes field that is not protected.
+In the future, note fields will be considered with varying levels of confidentiality.

 Can I search, sort, or filter the development list?

 Searching sessions by agent name is supported.
 Advanced sorting and filtering are on the future roadmap.

 Is the date the result date or the date of the coaching session?

 The date at the bottom of the coaching panel is the date of the coaching session itself.
 The result being addressed on the coaching date may be any date from an existing leaderboard.